stephkillingsworth/Project/README.md

 For this project, we use two approaches:
 Approach 1: Uses upper and lower molars from each species to train a model to predict the species class (Dinohippus interpolatus, Dinohippus mexicanus, and Equus simplicidens).
-Approach 2: Uses only upper or lower molars from from each of the species to train a model to predict the species class (Dinohippus interpolatus, Dinohippus mexicanus, and Equus simplicidens).
+Approach 2: Uses only upper or lower molars from each of the species to train a model to predict the species class (Dinohippus interpolatus, Dinohippus mexicanus, and Equus simplicidens).

 ## Data Pre-Processing